 Cyclic aging is evaluated over the full prediction horizon.

-Here, \(\text{SOH}_0^{\text{cal}}\) and \(\text{SOH}_0^{\text{cyc}}\) represent the current SOH normalized between 0 and 1.
-Both are calculated as 1 minus the total accumulated calendar or cyclic losses up to the current timestep or horizon.
-They are held constant within a single optimization run and updated from the digital twin between runs.
-FEC, \(C^{\text{rate}}\) and DOC represent the number of full equivalent cycles, the charge/discharge rate, and the depth of cycle.
+Here, \(\text{SOH}_0^{\text{cal}}\) and \(\text{SOH}_0^{\text{cyc}}\) represent the current state of health normalized between 0 and 1.
+Both are calculated as 1 minus the total accumulated calendar or cyclic losses.
+They are held constant within a single optimization run and are updated based on the digital twin states between runs. \(\Delta\) FEC, \(C^{\text{rate}}\) and DOC represent the number of full equivalent cycles, the charge/discharge rate, and the depth of cycle.
 Furthermore \(c_1, d_1, a_2, b_2, c_2\) and \(d_2\) represent fitting parameters for the degradation models described in \cite{Naumann.2018} and\cite{Naumann.2020}.
+For computational efficiency we choose a simplified charge-throughput based expression of DOC based on \cite{Collath.2023}.
+By setting DOC in relation to the time passed, we obtain the \(C^{\text{rate}}\) and DOC/2 accounts for the \(\Delta\) FEC.
 As state of art C\&I and utility scale battery systems are liquid cooled achieving very homogeneous and near constant temperatures, we confine the simulations to a constant temperature of \(25\,^\circ\text{C}\) which turns the aging stress factor \(k^{Temp}\) into a constant.